Philadelphia 911 operators frustrated over COVID conditions

 Millett said it took months for the department to implement mitigation efforts such as plexiglass between dispatchers, which just arrived a few weeks ago.

 The arrival of plexiglass came in part because of a City Hall hearing in December.
-It was there many saw how much of an impact COVID had on the call center compared to police districts across the city.
+It was at that hearing that many saw how much of an impact COVID had on the call center compared to police districts across the city.

 A December internal memo showed the 911 call center had the highest amount of people affected by COVID-19 compared to anywhere else in the department.